00sapo/ask-llm.py/Readme.md

   - `Temperature: <float_value>` (e.g., `0.7`)
   - `Google-Search: <true|false>` (enables Google Search grounding for the LLM)
   - `Semantic-Scholar: <true|false>` (enables paper search via Semantic Scholar API.
 The query text becomes the search term.
 See [Semantic Scholar API docs](https://api.semanticscholar.org/api-docs/#tag/Paper-Data/operation/get_graph_paper_bulk_search) for advanced syntax.
 PDFs for found papers are searched using DuckDuckGo if not directly available from Semantic Scholar.)
-    - Additional Semantic Scholar parameters (e.g., `Limit: 5`, `Sort: citationCount:desc`, `Fields: title,authors,year`) can be included.
+    - Additional Semantic Scholar parameters (e.g., `Sort: citationCount:desc`, `Fields-of-study: Computer Science`) can be included.
   - `Filter-On: <field_name>` (for JSON output, filters documents where this boolean field in the response is `false`)
   - **JSON Output Structure:** Embed a ```json ...``` code block to define the desired output schema for the LLM.

-  Parameters persist to subsequent queries unless overridden.
+  Parameter names are case-insensitive, and they generally persist to subsequent queries unless overridden, except for *one-shot* parameters (currently `filter-on` and `Semantic-Scholar`).
 See `prompt-lib/` for more examples.

   Basic `query.md` structure: